 Sara Taylor is a product of Virginia and the homeschooling movement.
 She traded her health for a BFA from Randolph College in Lynchburg, Virginia, and her sanity for an MA in Prose Fiction from the University of East Anglia in Norwich, England.
 Following the MA her supervisor refused to let her leave, so she remains as a PhD candidate at the UEA where she researches censorship, writes fiction, and is occasionally entrusted with the teaching of undergraduates.
 She spends an unprecedented amount of time on delayed trains between Norwich and her husband’s house in Reading, and tends to get lost, rained on, and chased by cows with unsettling frequency.

-Her short fiction has been published electronically and in print in The Fiddlehead, The Fog Horn, Thick Jam, Digital Americana, Nibble, The Blue Route, and Hail, Muse! etc, among other places.
+Her short fiction has been published electronically and in print in The Fiddlehead, The Fog Horn, and Granta, among other places.
 Her novels are published by William Heinemann in the UK, Hogarth in the US, and Bond Street Books in Canada.
 Enquiries regarding literature festivals, teaching and speaking engagements may be directed to her agent via the contact form.